rust-lang/rust/src/doc/rustc-dev-guide/src/rustbot.md

 `@rustbot` (also known as `triagebot`) is a utility robot that is mostly used to allow any contributor to achieve certain tasks that would normally require GitHub membership to the `rust-lang` organization.
-Its most interesting features for contributors to `rustc` are isssue claiming and relabeling.
+Its most interesting features for contributors to `rustc` are issue claiming and relabeling.

 ## Issue claiming